5 Days in Paris Itinerary – Ultimate Paris Travel Guide

 Just ask a couple of times, and eventually, you will make it to the entrance.
 We had to walk around the building to another side and pay 18 euros each, but let me tell you, these views are incredible!

-First, you are brought to the 56th floor where there are telescopes, food, and a gift shop.
+First, you are brought to the 56th floor, where there are telescopes, food, and a gift shop.

 Next, you can take the stairs and walk to the open-air terrace with incredible 360-degree views of Paris, including Eiffel Tower views and a champagne bar!
 Yep, that’s right, they have champagne!

-Address: 33 Avenue du Maine, 75015 Paris, France
+Montparnasse Address: 33 Avenue du Maine, 75015 Paris, France

 Views from Tour Montparnasse in Paris is perfect for any itinerary with views of the Eiffel tower

-Views from Tour Montparnasse.
+Views from Tour Montparnasse

-Day 5 in Paris: Musée d’Orsay
+Day 5 in Paris Itinerary

 • Panthéon